jart/scriptus/docs/api.md

 If no pid is given, then the last process forked is waited for.

-If no process was waited for, either because a bad pid was provided or no pid was provided and the process has not yet forked, -1 is returned.
+If no process was waited for, either because a bad pid was provided or no pid was provided and the process has not yet forked, `-1` is returned.

 ##exit()
 ```javascript
 exit("pursued by a bear");
 ```

-Quits the current process with the supplied argument as the return value, or null if not specified.
+Quits the current process with the supplied argument as the return value, or `null` if not specified.
 The value can be any primitive or object.

-This basically does the same as "return" in the top-level function but it can be called from anywhere in the process.
+This basically does the same as `return` in the top-level function but it can be called from anywhere in the process.

 ##sleep()
 ```javascript